Before You Begin

 dotnet executable can be found on your path after

-Next, we’ll create a new project.
+Next, you’ll create a new project.